-UCA is committed to creating and maintaining a workplace and learning environment that is free from any form of bullying, harassment or discrimination.
-To this end the University will take appropriate measures to ensure that the principals of equality, fairness, respect and dignity are embedded into its culture and code of conduct.
+UCA is committed to creating and maintaining a workplace and learning environment based on respect and dignity.
+One that is free from any form of bullying, harassment or discrimination.
+To this end the University will take appropriate measures to ensure that the principals of equality, fairness, respect and dignity are embedded into its policy and culture.

 Harassment is a form of discrimination under the Equality Act 2010.

 Under the Equality Act 2010 harassment is unwanted conduct that relates to a person’s protected characteristic (i.e. their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation) that has the purpose or effect of: